KAZ1997/HackerRank-Challenges-Solutions/README.md

 # HackerRank-Challenges-Solutions

-This repo cintains a solutions for the challenges on HackerRank
+This repo cintains my solutions for the challenges on HackerRank